 onfigurations/SQL_Default

-To cross-check check the Azure SQL database name is actually changed or not, just verified by navigating to Azure Portal and could able to see that the Azure SQL database name is changed from TsInfoSQLOld to TsInfoSQLNewDB.
+To cross-check whether the Azure SQL database name is changed, verify by navigating to Azure Portal and seeing that the Azure SQL database name is changed from TsInfoSQLOld to TsInfoSQLNewDB.

 - How to create an Azure SQL database